Forecast Standard Deviation (FSD) Explained

 In practice, this means lenders can set policy rules such as:

-- Accept AVM-only for Tier 1 results at LTV ≤ 75%
+- Accept AVM-only for Band B results at LTV ≤ 75%

-- Require a desktop review for Tier 2 results or higher LTV
+- Require a desktop review for Band C results or higher LTV

-- Escalate to a physical valuation for Tier 3 or any result above a defined FSD threshold
+- Escalate to a physical valuation for Band D or any result above a defined FSD threshold

-This tiered approach aligns with how regulators expect lenders to use AVMs.
-The PRA, EBA, and RICS guidance all emphasise that AVM results should be subject to confidence-based acceptance criteria — not used indiscriminately.
+This band-based approach reflects how regulators expect lenders to use AVMs.
+PRA expectations, RICS guidance, and (in the EU) the EBA’s loan-origination guidelines all emphasise that AVM results should be subject to confidence-based acceptance criteria — not used indiscriminately.
 FSD provides the mechanism to do this in a consistent, auditable way.

 Under Basel 3.1, which takes effect in the UK from 1 January 2027, lenders using AVMs for property revaluation will need to demonstrate that their AVM meets defined accuracy and confidence standards.
 FSD is expected to be a central component of that demonstration.